-We define a board game as a game being played with a known number of players, $N=1,2,3,\ldots$ , usually on a game board or on a table.
+We define a board game as a game being played with a known number of players, N = 1, 2, 3, ..., usually on a game board or on a table.
 The game proceeds through actions (moves) of each player in turn.
 This differentiates board games from video or RTS games where usually each player can take an action at any point in time.
-Note that our definition of board games includes (trick-taking) card games (like Poker, Skat, ...) as well.
+Note that our definition of board games includes (trick-taking) card games (like Poker, Blackjack, ...) as well.
 Board games for GBG may be deterministic or nondeterministic.

 What differentiates GBG from GGP? - GBG has not the same universality than GGP in the sense that GBG does not allow to present new, previously unknown games at run time.
 However, virtually any board game can be added to GBG at compile time.
 GBG then aims at overcoming the limitations of GGP as described in Sec.
-1.2 [Konen, 2019]:
+1.2 and in [Konen, 2019]:

 - GBG allows fast game simulation due to the compiled game engine (10.000-90.000 moves per second for TD-agents on a single core). - The game or AI implementer has the freedom to define game-related features or symmetries (for the n-tuple agents, see Sec.
-3.7 and Appendix C.3) at compile time which she believes to be useful for her game.
-Symmetries can greatly speed up game learning. - GBG offers various CI agents, e.g. TD- and SARSA-agents and for the first time a generic implementation of TD-n-tuple-agents (see Sec.
-3.4), which can be trained fast and can take advantage of game-related features.
-With generic we mean that the n-tuples are defined for arbitrary game boards (hexagonal, rectangular or other) and that the same agent can be applied to 1-, 2-, ..., N-player games. - For evaluating the agent's strength in a certain game it is possible to include game-specific agents which are strong or perfect player for that game.
-Then the generic agents (e. g.
-MCTS or TD) can be tested against such specific agents in order to see how near or far from strong/perfect play the generic agents are on that game.
-It is important to emphasize that the generic agents do not have access to the specific agents during game reasoning or game learning, so they cannot extract game-specific knowledge from the other strong/perfect agents. - Each game has a game-specific visualization and an inspect mode which allows to inspect in detail how the agent responds to certain game situations.
+3.8 and Appendix C.3) at compile time which she believes to be useful for her game.
+Symmetries can greatly speed up game learning. - GBG offers various AI agents, e.g. TD- and SARSA-agents and for the first time a generic implementation of TD-n-tuple-agents (see Sec.
+3.5), which can be trained fast and can take advantage of game-related features.
+With generic we mean that the n-tuples are defined for arbitrary game boards (hexagonal, rectangular or other) and that the same agent can be applied to 1-, 2-, ..., N-player games.
+See Sec.
+3.5.1 and Table 1 for a list of all AI's (agents). - For evaluating the agent's strength in a certain game it is possible to include game-specific agents which are strong or perfect player for that game.3 Then the generic agents (e. g.
+MCTS or TD) can be tested against such specific agents in order to see how near or far from strong/perfect play the generic agents are on that game.4 It is important to emphasize that the generic agents do not have access to the specific agents during game reasoning or game learning, so they cannot extract game-specific knowledge from the other strong/perfect agents. - Each game has a game-specific visualization and an inspect mode which allows to inspect in detail how the agent responds to certain game situations.
 This allows to get deeper insights where a certain agent performs well or where it has still remarkable deficiencies and what the likely reason is.

-&lt;sup>3Examples are the perfect-playing AlphaBetaAgent for Connect-4 and BoutonAgent for Nim.
+3Examples are the near-perfect-playing AlphaBetaAgent for Connect-4 and BoutonAgent for Nim.

-&lt;sup>4Note that in GGP agents are compared with other agents from the GGP league.
+4Note that in GGP agents are compared with other agents from the GGP league.
 A comparison with strong/perfect game-specific (non-GGP) agents is usually not possible.

-Figure 1: Class diagrams GBG: a.
-StateObservation and b.
-PlayAgent.
+Figure 1: Important interfaces in GBG: (a) StateObservation and (b) PlayAgent.